 (b) give the written consent to the plumbing compliance officer.

-[(5) repealed]

 [Regulation 70 inserted in Gazette 28 Jun 2004 p.
 2435-6; amended in Gazette 1 May 2007 p.
 1896-7.]

 71. Rectification notices

 (1) If a plumbing compliance officer is satisfied that plumbing work was not carried out in accordance with the plumbing standards that applied at the time the work was carried out, the officer may give a rectification notice.